Won 8, Lost 10, For 1084, Against 1077.

 Richmond were promised a quid per man , should they win.

-The new grandstand is officially opened at 2.45pm by former Prime Minister and federal Labor Party leader Andrew Fisher, who also unfurls Richmond’s new club flag.
+The new grandstand is officially opened at 2.45pm by former Prime Minister and federal Labor Party leader Andrew Fisher, who also unfurls Richmond’s new yellow and black club flag.
+Players of both sides salute the flag.
 The grandstand accommodates 1,200 people.
 'Members of the rival team gave a footballers volley'

 The Richmond v.
 South Melbourne game played following the ceremonies is brutal.
 The umpire is struck on the head by a rock in the first quarter and receives stitches. and Richmond’s Edward Farrell and South’s Albert Hiskens are carried from the field in the second.
 At three-quarter time club officials Dick Kelly (Richmond) and Lewis Thomson (South) speak to their players and request that, “... they should play the game in the proper spirit, and cut out a good deal of the roughness...”.
 Hiskens will be disqualified for the remainder of the season for striking Farrell.